okadato623/okadash/README.md

 1. clone this repo.
 1. `npm install`
 1. `npm start`
-1. Edit URLs for your environment.
+1. Edit Slack URLs for your workspace.
+(2 items)